butyess/cdcl/README.md

 # CDCL SAT Solver

-## Compile
+## Build

-Rust's package manager `cargo` is required.
 Rust version supported: `1.67.0`.

-To print stats about the solver process, the solver will read into `/proc/[pid]/stats`, hence only the linux operating system is supported.
+Works only on linux.

-1. Compile with `cargo build --bin dimacs --release`
+1. Compile: `cargo build --bin dimacs --release`
 2. Executable will be in `target/release/dimacs`

 ## Usage